CLI reference

 This command tells Launchable that you are about to begin testing a build that was been recorded earlier with the record build command.
 This is only needed in more complex scenarios.

-The command outputs a string that you can save for use in other commands (like launchable subset and launchable record tests) in lieu of --build.
+The command outputs a string you can save for use in other commands (like launchable subset and launchable record tests) instead of --build.
 We suggest saving the value either to an environment variable or to a text file:

 # environment variable